music-ed-29/PHP-Wordfeud-API/README.md

     // Request game with a random opponent
     /*
      * Don't activate these lines if you don't want to play random games
-    * They will do real requests
+     * They will do real requests!!
      *
     $request = $WF->inviteRandomOpponent(Wordfeud::RuleSetDutch, Wordfeud::BoardRandom);
     echo "Request sent!<br /><pre>";
     var_dump($request);